bevyengine/rfcs/implementation_details.md

 ## Smooth Rendering

-Rendering should happen after `NetworkFixedUpdate`.
+Rendering should happen later in the frame, sometime after the fixed update.

 Whenever clients receive an update with new remote entities, those entities shouldn't be rendered until that update is interpolated.
 We can do this through a marker component or with a field in the render transform.